NCsaszar/OpenCV_Live_Feed_Object_Classifier/README.md

 ## Features

-- Real-time object classification on live video feed
+- Real-time object classification on any active/minimized windows
 - Ability to provide positive and negative training images
 - Uses the Haar cascade classifier for object detection